What is the Black Rock Mountain Bike Association (BRMBA)?

 Since BRMBA is organizing as a non-profit, there are state and federal laws which require elected officers handle President, Treasurer, and Secretary duties.
 We have chosen to also add additional seats to help manage special projects and on-going trail maintenance activities.

-The board of directors is made up of local riders just like you, but who have choosen to shoulder additional responsibilities to maintain the BRMBA organization.
+The board is made up of local riders just like you, but who have choosen to shoulder additional responsibilities to maintain the BRMBA organization.

 See the BRMBA Bylaws for more details about how the organization functions.
 Or, if you don’t want to see the detail, but would rather see an “overview” of the Byalws, then see Summary of BRMBA Bylaws.